 The focal length of the lens is an artistic choice depending on what you wish to convey with your portrait.
-Whilst a wide angle lens will be the choice for an environmental portrait, a longer focal length with a narrow field of view shot with a fast aperture might be preferred to make your subject pop out of a muted background.
+Whilst a wide angle lens will be the choice for an environmental portrait, a longer focal length with a narrow field of view shot with a fast aperture might be preferred to make your subject pop out of a muted or busy background.

 The choice is yours.